Moving the Titanic model by crane

 We always move these models very early in the morning and the doors and walls are back in place by the time our first visitors of the day come in.

-Click on the thumbnails to see the move of the Titanic model from one floor to another.
+Follow the links below to see the move of the Titanic model from one floor to another.

 Merseyside Maritime Museum collection